PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

 :::warning

-When Listening for these messages on a backend server, ensure you are actually talking to an (allowed) instance of your proxy plugin.
+When listening for these messages on a backend server, ensure you are actually talking to an (allowed) instance of your proxy plugin.

 If you don't, you run the risk that these can be spoofed by a player with a modded client.